English Swedish

 MRIs (magnetic resonance imaging) use radio waves and CT (computed tomography) scans use X-rays.
 MRI is for softer tissue.

 Can only penetrate certain materials.
 The denser the material, the more difficult it is for the CT scanner to create a 3D model.
-As for lead, it is almost impossible for X-rays to penetrate it.
+As for lead, it is almost impossible for X-rays to penetrate it; Surely price

 New: $ 285.000-2.100.000